 Style Notes: From the midi length to the snakeskin fabric, we can totally imagine this Cindy Crawford dress being worn by someone on Instagram this season.
 It might've had a bit of a dip in the intervening years, but animal print is officially cool again.

 Style Notes: This stunning blush pink red carpet look remains one of the most iconic dresses of all time.
 We've spotted plenty of Scandi influencers in soft-pink gowns worn with cowboy boots.
 Gwyneth Paltrow was so ahead of her time.

-Style Notes: Helena Bonham-Carter rocked the gothic look in this sheer-sleeve red carpet gown, which she styled with a gold chain necklace (also very on trend right now).
+Style Notes: Helena Bonham-Carter rocked the gothic look in this sheer-sleeve red carpet gown, which she styled with a gold chain necklace (also very on-trend right now).
 There are plenty of copycat sheer dresses and tops around this season, which we'll be wearing with our favorite denim and strappy sandals for a night out.

 Style Notes: Velvet was the fabric of the '90s, and this Sarah Michelle Gellar look represents the slinky styles popular during the decade.
-Fast-forward to 2020 and the fabric is making a big comeback for the party season, with affordable and high-end brands alike creating dramatic midis and wrap dresses in jewel-tone velvet.
+Fast-forward and the fabric is making a big comeback for the party season, with affordable and high-end brands alike creating dramatic midis and wrap dresses in jewel-tone velvet.

 Style Notes: She will forever be remembered for that safety-pin dress from Versace, but let us not forget Elizabeth Hurley's stunning chainmail number, please.
 The fabric became popular after Gianni Versace created a more wearable version, and the idea has returned yet again with chainmail tops popping up all over the high street.